1. Configuring external DNS

 - Associating your custom domains with your FastStore project.

-Besides making your FastStore website accessible via a custom domain, VTEX Checkout will also be operational as soon as you complete this guide.
-You'll then be ready to continue configuring other VTEX solutions, such as Order Placed, Login, and My Account.
+As soon as you complete this guide, your FastStore website will be accessible via a custom domain, and VTEX Checkout will also be operational.
+You will then be ready to continue configuring other VTEX solutions, such as Order Placed, Login, and My Account.

 Before you begin